ericbrant/EricBrant/README.md

 # Eric Brant's Web Dev Portfolio

-Greeting, my name is Eric Brant.
+Greetings, my name is Eric Brant.
 I'm exploring the world of programming, and I'm hoping to find a new land to settle.
 Before I began exploring the shores of programming, I was exploring the worlds of literature and linguistics.
 Now I get to explore computer linguistics while learning coding.
 I hope to be a polyglot in computer languages soon